firsttris/vscode-jest-runner/README.md

 ## Comparison with [vscode-jest](https://github.com/jest-community/vscode-jest)

-[vscode-jest-runner](https://github.com/firsttris/vscode-jest-runner) is about running or debugging a specific test or test-suite, while [vscode-jest](https://github.com/jest-community/vscode-jest) is about running your current test-suite everytime you change it and it's not possible to run or debug a specific test.
+[vscode-jest-runner](https://github.com/firsttris/vscode-jest-runner) is focused on running or debugging a specific test or test-suite, while [vscode-jest](https://github.com/jest-community/vscode-jest) is running your current test-suite everytime you change it.

 ## Features